 We are personal injury claims solicitors at Grigor & Young, with offices in Elgin and Forres.
 Moray Claims is the trading name of Grigor & Young for personal injury claims services.

 Our two specialist solicitors – Marie Morrison and Peter Brash – together have over 40 years’ experience in dealing with personal injury claims.
-Both are accredited by the Law Society of Scotland as Specialists in Personal Injury Law.
-They are also both accredited by the Association of Personal Injury Lawyers (APIL) as Senior Litigators.
+Peter is accredited by the Law Society of Scotland as a Specialist in Personal Injury Law.
+Both Marie and Peter are accredited by the Association of Personal Injury Lawyers (APIL) as Senior Litigators.
 The Elgin office of Grigor & Young holds corporate accreditation from APIL.